May 17, 2016

 The recession in 1993 resulted in the company consolidating its operations, and closing the facilities in Quebec and British Columbia.
 The core operations were returned to Ontario.

 The difficult times saw BTN re-brand itself within the emerging opportunities of the big box retail sector.
 The company again flourished, becoming one of the largest suppliers of live plants to retailers and landscape contractors in Canada.

-The expansion included five locations - one in British Columbia, three in Ontario and one in New Brunswick - to service every market in Canada.
+The expansion included five locations; one in British Columbia, three in Ontario and one in New Brunswick; to serve every market in Canada.
 The company also provided flowering greenhouse crops, tropical plants, specialty fruits, vines, patio containers, as well as holiday greenery.